 Home

-• Collaborators include Alfredo Muro, Tom Grant, George Colligan, Dan Balmer, George Mitchell, John Stowell, Jasnam Daya Singh, Jonathan Swanson, Dave Captein, Randy Porter, Mike Horsfall, and others
+• Collaborators include Alfredo Muro, Tom Grant, George Colligan, Dan Balmer, George Mitchell, John Stowell, Jasnam Daya Singh, Jonathan Swanson, Dave Captein, Randy Porter, Mike Horsfall, and others.

 • Watch videos of musical stories here –

-• Listen to Darroch’s radio show, Bright Moments, every Tuesday, 7-9:00 pm, on KMHD 89.1 FM, or stream it here – https://kmhd.org
+• Listen to Darroch’s radio show, Bright Moments, every Sunday, 7-9:00 pm, on KMHD 89.1 FM, or stream it here –

 “One of the world’s great radio voices.”